My Recommended Public Park Campgrounds

 The sites are located close together.

-Camping in the outside loop equals no one camping behind me.
+Camping in the outside loop means no one is camping behind me.

 When I visited Yellowstone National Park, I broke my trip up into 3 parts – South (hot springs), North (wild animals), and Lamar Valley (wolves).
 I spent over a week in Yellowstone National Park and it was AMAZING!
 If I had to stay in one place, it would be Mammoth Campground.
 The hot spring area would be over an hour away; however, the amount of wildlife I saw from my campsite was fantastic!